jasim1-coder/jasim1-coder/README.md

 </p>

 <p align="center">
   A results-driven individual passionate about building impactful applications and solving real-world challenges.
-I’m focused on enhancing my MERN stack development skills and contributing to meaningful projects.
+I’m focused on enhancing my development skills and contributing to meaningful projects.
 </p>

 ---